 The District and the City of Aurora (City) are parties to an intergovernmental agreement (City IGA) dated September 23, 2016, pursuant to the requirements of the Service Plan.
 Under the City IGA, the District covenants to dedicate certain public improvements to the City or other appropriate jurisdiction, and covenants that all improvements will be constructed in compliance with the City's standards and specifications.
 The City IGA states that the District is not authorized to operate and maintain improvements, other than park and recreation improvements and landscape, access and drainage are improvements within certain tracts, unless otherwise agreed to by the City.
-The District is required to impose a mill levy for Aurora regional improvements (the ARI Mill Levy).
+The District is required to impose a mill levy for Aurora Regional Improvements (the ARI Mill Levy).
 The ARI Mill Levy is defined in the Service Plan as: (i) for the first 20 years (beginning in the first year of collection of a debt service mill levy by the District), one mill; (ii) for the next 20 years, five mills; and (iii) for the next 10 years, a mill levy equal to the average debt service mill levy imposed by the District in the 10 years prior to the date of repayment of the debt it issued to construct nonregional improvements.
-The District levied 1.114 mills for collection in 2021 and 2022.
+The District levied 1.273 mills for collection in 2024 and 1.273 for collection in 2025.

-NOTE 7 - FUND EQUITY
+NOTE 8 - FUND EQUITY

-As of December 31, 2021, the District reported the following classifications of fund equity.
+As of December 31, 2024, the District reported the following classifications of fund equity.